Cryptorubic/multi-proxy-rubic/README.md

 A data mesh of cross-chain liquidity sources: cross-chain liquidity networks, bridges, DEXes, bridges, and lending protocols.

-As a bridge and DEX aggregator, LI.FI can route any asset on any chain to the desired asset on the desired chain, thus providing a remarkable UX to their users.
+As a bridge and DEX aggregator, Rubic can route any asset on any chain to the desired asset on the desired chain, thus providing a remarkable UX to their users.

 All of this will be made available on an API/Contract level which comes as SDK, iFrame solution, and as a widget for other developers to plug directly into their products.
 No need for users to leave your dApps anymore.